how to track internal links ga4

 google analytics png

-For video guides to setting up UA or GA4 with Google Tag Manager, you can check the links below:
+For a video guide to setting up GA4 with Google Tag Manager, you can check the link below:

 Video: Set up GA4 with GTM in 5 Minutes